c00jsw00/predictallo/README.md

 # predictallo (PredictAllo is a solution designed to address the challenges of molecular docking for allosteric inhibitors)
 RhoGAP-class-IX-myosins-allosteric

+You can use the following command, conda env create -f environment.yml -n predictallo, to install the predictallo environment on a Linux machine.

 You can execute example.sh to replace the following commands

 1. wget http://files.rcsb.org/download/6z2s.pdb